taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_kernel/README.md

 It's popping up each second and may increase the size of the <span class="notranslate">`/var/log/messages`</span> file.

+#### **fs.process_symlinks_proc**

+Setting this parameter will deny any process in LVE to resolve symlinks that is pointing to another mount namespace.
+This protection is crucial for CageFS.

+Default is true.

 ## File change API

 ### General